iRon7/ConvertTo-Expression/README.md

 The type prefix is only added to (embedded) objects and values when required and optimized for read back with Invoke-Expression by e.g. converting system (.Net) objects to PSCustomObject objects.
-Numeric values won't have a strict type and therefor parsed to the default type that fits the value when restored.
+Numeric values won't have a strong type and therefor parsed to the default type that fits the value when restored.

-`-TypePrefix Strict`
+`-TypePrefix Strong`
 All (embedded) objects and values will have an explicit type prefix optimized for read back with `Invoke-Expression` by e.g. converting system (.Net) objects to PSCustomObject objects.